Product Defect Attorney

 The law recognizes three basic types of defects:

 - Manufacturing Defect: The product is well designed, but the way in which it was made makes it unsafe.

 - Design Defect: The design of the product is unsafe, so all the products are unreasonably dangerous.
 A design defect also applies to the way a product is packaged.
 For example, if a child dies because he took a drug that should have been in a childproof container but wasn’t, the manufacturer can be held liable.

 - Insufficient Instructions or Warnings: If a manufacturer designs and makes a safe product but doesn’t include proper warnings or instructions for its safe operation, the manufacturer could be responsible for injuries.

 It takes an experienced product liability attorney — like those at Pocrass & De Los Reyes — to investigate the product to determine if the product was defective and why.

 Often a product liability attorney must have specialized knowledge of a particular area of law.
 For example, there are specialized laws that pertain to defective products found in motor vehicles, trucks, or in medications.

-The experienced product liability attorneys at Pocrass & De Los Reyes offer FREE, no-obligation consultations to people who have suffered serious personal injuries or to the families of those who have lost a loved one to a wrongful death due to a defective product.
+An experienced product liability attorney at Pocrass & De Los Reyes offers a FREE, no-obligation consultation to people who have suffered serious personal injuries or to the families of those who have lost a loved one to a wrongful death due to a defective product.